Pattern archetype

 If unaddressed

 The gap between ambition and execution becomes self-reinforcing.
 The person develops a narrative about being undisciplined or scattered — which is often false — while the actual cause (environmental overload, too many open loops) goes unaddressed.
+Self-trust erodes with each uncompleted project.
+Over time the person may lower their ambitions not because the drive has faded but because the repeated failure to follow through makes large goals feel unrealistic.
+The scatter becomes an identity rather than a condition.

 If addressed